stevenha75/Pong-AI/README.md

 # Pong AI - CS50P Final Project
- Recreation of Pong that utilizes ____, a machine learning algorithm.
+ Recreation of Pong that utilizes NEAT, a machine learning algorithm.
 This is currently in development and a task list can be found below.

 ## Table of Contents
 - [Task List](https://github.com/stevenha75/Pong-AI#task-list)